AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/touchpoint-generation-and-mapping.md

 * Touchpoint generation, which creates touchpoints that represent a person's interactions with your marketing and sales efforts
 * Touchpoint mapping, which credits touchpoints to the appropriate channel and subchannel

-In order for you to get the most out of [!DNL Marketo] Measure, you should work with your [!DNL Marketo Measure] rep to customize both processes to suit your organization's needs.
+In order for you to get the most out of [!DNL Marketo Measure], you should work with your [!DNL Marketo Measure] rep to customize both processes to suit your organization's needs.

 Touchpoint Generation Methods